Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  By adding previous number to next number, and multiplying by each A, and B forums the fraction.
+  By adding previous number to next number starting with 0, 1, and multiplying by each A-part creates the numerator.
+Doing the same thing starting with 1, 0 with B creates the denominator.
+Which forums the fraction.

   <br /><br />

-  All numbers can be split into parts, and then added back to their smallest fraction this way.
-Except all A, and B parts can be further apart in size.
+  If we wish to split the fraction 8&divide;5.
+The value for A-part is how many times 5 divides into 8.
+It divides once, so the value for A is 1.
+We are left with 8-5=3.

   <br /><br />

+  We divide the remainder 3 by the value we wish to use for B. In this example we will chose not to scale the remainder smaller going into next part so we will keep B=1.

+  <br /><br />

+  We take our remember and divide it by the number we previously divided by which was 5.
+We go 5&divide;3.
+We end up with it dividing once, making A=1 with a remainder of 2.
+We can do this same process two more times before we have 0 remaining.

+  <br /><br />

+  All fractions and numbers can be split into parts, and then added back to their smallest fraction this way.
+As the number of times A-part goes into numerator will always match even if the fraction is larger than it should be.
+As 30 by 20 is still the same as 3 by 2 if you split it.

+  <br /><br />

+  Splitting a number into parts is almost the same process.
+The number before the decimal point is each A-part.
+The value 1.6 is A=1 so we take the part away leaving 0.6 remainder.

+  <br /><br />

+  We divide the remaining value 0.6 by B scale.
+In this example we will leave B=1 as well making the have no Scaling.

+  <br /><br />

+  We divide 0.6 into 1 to find the next part.
+We go 1&divide;0.6=1.6666666666666.
+We do the Same A to B process till 0.

+  <br /><br />

+  Both ways end up with the same results.
+When we divide the number into 1 we are basically asking how many times does the value go evenly the same as we did with the fraction split.

+  <br /><br />

-  So the Fibonacci sequence relates to adding per smaller part at the smallest scale without multiplying by a bigger value than 1.
+  The Fibonacci sequence relates to adding per smaller part at the smallest scale without multiplying by a bigger value than 1.
 The golden ratio is a direct 1:1 relation to the whole.
 As it runs through the center.

   <br /><br />